Sunday, October 25, 2009

 AFOS: "Dance Into the Fire" live-tweet recap

-Thunderball is one of the most ponderous and slow-moving 007 movies, but it makes up for it in eye candy.
-It's got the best assortment of Bond girls, from a leading lady who's still the finest-looking Bond girl (Claudine Auger) to a Bond girl who can actually act (Luciana Paluzzi).
+Thunderball is one of the most ponderous and slow-moving 007 movies, but it has one of the best Bond girl rosters, from a leading lady who's still the finest-looking Bond girl (Claudine Auger) to a Bond girl who can actually act (Luciana Paluzzi).

 Yesterday on Twitter, I live-tweeted an afternoon re-airing of the 2008 Fistful of Soundtracks: The Series episode "Dance Into the Fire."
 (Repeats of AFOS: The Series air Wednesdays at 10am and 3pm on AFOS.)